Vaccines Fast Facts

 Exemptions to vaccines fall into three general categories: medical, religious and philosophical.

-Median vaccination coverage was about 94% for children entering kindergarten during the 2014-2015 school year, according to the Centers for Disease Control and Prevention (CDC).
+Median vaccination coverage was more than 94% for children entering kindergarten during the 2015-2016 school year, according to the Centers for Disease Control and Prevention (CDC).

 Two states - Vermont and California - passed laws in 2015 that repeal exemptions for parents who do not want their children vaccinated on the basis of personal philosophy.
 While the California law bans both philosophical and religious exemptions, the Vermont law only repeals philosophical exemptions.